 - treat symptoms of cancer in the lungs

-- treat a blood vessel blockage in the neck called superior vena cava obstruction (SVCO)
+- treat a blood vessel blockage in the chest called superior vena cava obstruction (SVCO)

 Not all cancers respond well to radiotherapy.
-So other treatments such as surgery, chemotherapy, hormone therapy or biological therapy may be more help.
+So other treatments such as surgery, chemotherapy, hormone therapy or targeted cancer drugs may be more help.

-During the planning session, the radiographers might make marks on your skin.
-They use these to make sure the same area is treated at each session.
+During the planning session, the radiographers make small permanent tattoo marks on your skin.
+They use these to make sure all your treatments are accurate.

 Having external radiotherapy treatment